KonnMjn/CS313-Spam-Detection/README.md

 ## ▶️ How to Run
 You can run the notebook:
 jupyter notebook FPGrowth_Spam-Detection.ipynb.
-Or open it in Google Colab/Kaggle.
+Or run it with Google Colab/Kaggle.

 ---